-(1) Includes Bristow Aviation subordinated unsecured loan stock (debt) bearing interest at an annual rate of 13.5% and payable semi-annually to the Company that is not eliminated at the Bristow Aviation and subsidiaries summarized financial information level, but is eliminated at Bristow Group Inc. and subsidiaries.
-Payment of interest on such debt has been deferred since its incurrence in 1996 at an annual rate of 13.5% and aggregated \$3.2 billion as of December 31, 2022.
+Includes Bristow Aviation subordinated unsecured loan stock (debt) bearing interest at an annual rate of 13.5% and payable semi-annually to the Company that is not eliminated at the Bristow Aviation and subsidiaries summarized financial information level, but is eliminated at Bristow Group Inc. and subsidiaries.
+Payment of interest on such debt has been deferred since its incurrence in 1996 at an annual rate of 13.5% and aggregated \$4.2 billion and \$3.2 billion as of December 31, 2023 and 2022, respectively.